sigmaSd/Rhook/README.md

 Thats it!
 Note that you have acess inside the closure to the original function denoted by the prefix `original_` + the function name

-Couple of points:
-- If you take ownership of an input value inside of the closure, be sure to use ManuallyDrop so you don't free it

 Check out the examples for more info